7 Ways You’re Misusing Social Media Algorithms

 Consider “lazy loading” as well to defer the loading of images and videos that aren’t currently needed on the page.

 Make sure you choose a web host with a solid track record.
-Putting a fast website on a slow server is going to result in slow load times, no matter how optimized.
+Putting a fast website on a slow server will result in slow load times, no matter how optimized.

 Page Speed is a metric that can always be improved upon and requires regular monitoring and support.
-As it is so important to Google and your customers, it’s a good decision to partner with someone you can trust and has a track record of success in this arena.
+As it is so important to Google and your customers, it’s useful to partner with someone you can trust who has a successful track record in this arena.

 At PHOS creative, our development process is built upon a custom framework intelligently designed to make websites fast, responsive, secure, and easy to manage.